Aboriginal culture at the origin of art

 Romero Britto, born in Recife in 1963, represents pop art.
 Inspired by the modern masters, he uses many popular colors and themes in his work.
 The artist has also created a collection of everyday objects.

 Os Gêmeos, or the São Paulo twins Gustavo and Otavio Pandolfo, are today a benchmark in the world of graffiti.
-With their yellow characters and colorful, poetic universe, they build a dreamlike world that is no less critical of reality.
+With their yellow characters and their colorful, poetic universe, they build a dreamlike world that is no less critical of reality.

 Street art in Rio

 Brazilians differentiate between tagging or "pichação", seen as an act of rebellion, and "grafite", which is an artistic process.
-Since 2009, the Brazilian government has legalized the practice of street art , subject to the owner's agreement.
+Since 2009, the Brazilian government has legalized the practice of street art, subject to the owner's agreement.
 Even more so in Rio de Janeiro than elsewhere, street art is literally exploding, revealing its beautiful diversity for all to see.
 It is a means of expression that proclaims popular values and bears witness to current opinions.
 Whatever its message, the mural remains colorful and passionate.
 However, there is a growing number of initiatives in favor of thoughtful, high-quality art.
 The most significant of these are the street art festivals that bring together artists from all over the world.